caglarkucuk/earthformer-multisource-to-inca/README.md

 ## Introduction

-Welcome to the EF4INCA repository, which is accompanying our work ''[Integrated nowcasting of convective precipitation with Transformer-based models using multi-source data](https://doi.org/XXXXXXX)''
+Welcome to the EF4INCA repository, which is accompanying our work [Integrated nowcasting of convective precipitation with Transformer-based models using multi-source data](https://arxiv.org/abs/2409.10367)

 EF4INCA is a precipitation nowcasting model that takes data from multiple sources (e.g., satellite-, groun-based observations, modelled data).
 It is a modified version of the [EF-Sat2Rad](https://github.com/caglarkucuk/earthformer-satellite-to-radar/) model, which heavily borrows from the original [Earthformer](https://github.com/amazon-science/earth-forecasting-transformer) package.